Loading...

 1. The difficulty level of the CAT's quantitative section is regarded as higher than that of the GMAT's quant due to more formula-based questions requiring a large number of calculations to be completed in a limited amount of time whereas GMAT quantitative ability questions are more logic-based.

-2. The verbal portion of the GMAT is thought to be more difficult than the CAT.
-The verbal ability and reading comprehension (VARC) section of the CAT includes four passages and 7-8 verbal ability questions.
+1. The verbal portion of the GMAT is thought to be more difficult than the CAT.
+The VARC section of the CAT contains four passages and 7-8 verbal ability questions.
 The GMAT includes passages that are perceived to be more difficult and the critical reasoning questions demand strong analytical skills.
 As a result the GMAT verbal section is more difficult than the CAT due to the more advanced questions.

-3. The Data Insights section of the GMAT and the Data Interpretation and Logical Reasoning section of the CAT are completely different.
+1. The Data Insights section of the GMAT differs from the Data Interpretation and Logical Reasoning section of the CAT.
 The Data Insights section contains extensive tables and charts as well as a large amount of data that can take some time to process.
 The CAT consists of data interpretation sets and logical reasoning puzzles designed to assess the student's problem-solving ability.

 FAQs